ibowditch/userdocs/_sources/kiosk.md.txt

 (easyway)=
 ### Signing in - The Easy Way

-The Kiosk is designed to make it as quick and easy as possible for members to sign-in and sign-out of activities at the station.
+The Kiosk is designed to make it as quick and easy as possible for Members to sign-in and sign-out of activities at the station.

 In general, the OIC who has organised an activity should {ref}`set up an event in advance<cal-add-event>`, and when you get to the station,